arunkannawadi/website/_pages/teaching.md

 ### Research supervision

-- I supervised Paige Cromley and Xander Jenkins, two undergraduate students at Princeton using the [LSSTC Enabling Science Award](https://www.lsstcorporation.org/node/269)
+- I supervised Paige Cromley and Xander Jenkins, two undergraduate students at Princeton, supported the [LSSTC Enabling Science Award](https://www.lsstcorporation.org/node/269)
 - I supervised Paul Couzy, an MSc student at Leiden Observatory for his Masters Thesis, for the academic year 2018-2019.
   His thesis involved quantifying the contribution to the bias in the shear estimates due to the azimuthal variations in an otherwise smooth galaxy profile.
 - I supervised [Erik Rosenberg](https://www.ast.cam.ac.uk/people/erik.rosenberg), a then undergraduate student from Stanford University, who spent his Summer of 2018 as a part of the LEAPS programme.